FROM STRUGGLING STUDENT TO INSPIRATIONAL ACADEMIC COACH

 Are there any payment options?

 Payment options include self-pay, employer assistance, payment plan, and if eligible, through Workforce Solutions.
-For assistance, schedule an appointment with Danell Reilly (see contacts below).
+For assistance, click ENROLL NOW to schedule an appointment.

 How to enroll?